ansys/grantami-bomanalytics/README.rst

 Documentation
 -------------
-The `Granta MI BoM Analytics Documentation <https://bomanalytics.grantami.docs.pyansys.com>`_ provides comprehensive installation and usage information.
+The `PyGranta BoM Analytics Documentation <https://bomanalytics.grantami.docs.pyansys.com>`_ provides comprehensive installation and usage information.

 Usage
 -----
-Here's a brief example of how to use Granta MI BoM Analytics:
+Here's a brief example of how to use PyGranta BoM Analytics:

 .. code:: python